Reverse Culture ShockiStockphoto

 Almost all expats experience reverse culture shock upon their return.

-Reverse Culture Shock and Reasons for Repatriation
+Reasons for Repatriation

 For them, repatriation was not the end of a successful expatriate assignment but a blessed relief.
 Her husband felt overwhelmed by his responsibilities as a production manager in a chemical plant in the Distrito Federal, and Nasreen herself was fed up with the local infrastructure and concerned about their daughter’s health problems.
-With a heavy heart, the frustrated family eventually opted for repatriation – unaware of their coming struggle with reverse culture shock.
+With a heavy heart, the frustrated family eventually opted for repatriation – unaware of their coming struggle with re-entry shock.

 Facing Reverse Culture Shock

 In the beginning, Nasreen was relieved to return to London: “When we made the joint decision to break off the assignment, I was so glad to leave – and then I just felt exhausted and confused when we finally arrived home.”
 Not only did Nasreen struggle with feelings of failure for not seeing the assignment through, London too seemed suddenly much more chaotic than she’d remembered it.
 Instead of simply coming home, she and her family once again experienced culture shock, facing feelings of alienation and anxiety.

 Even if the expat assignment itself goes according to plan and ends on a positive note, repatriation can lead to a reverse culture shock nonetheless.
 Although you will probably feel that your last few years abroad were a “success” rather than a waste of time, this doesn’t necessarily make re-entry into another culture any easier.
 Your perception of yourself and your environment will undoubtedly have changed during your international assignment and home might at first not seem all that familiar after all.